 Portal is sold out; next batch is expected to ship by the end of December 2020 (hopefully earlier).
-Pre-order now for a 10% discount.
+Pre-order now at a discount.

 - CleverHiker Tent Guide Top Pick 2020 (Portal Review Here)

 - Top pick for "Best Bomber Tent" in Adventure Alan's Best Backpacking Tents of 2020!
 (Full review here).

 - Named one of the "Best four-season tents of 2019-2020" by Section Hiker!

 - Outside Magazine named the Portal one of the 3 Best Tents of 2019: "the only tent we’d want on a stormy trek."
 The Portal was also declared "strongest tent" in Backpacker Magazine's Summer 2019 Gear Guide.

 The Portal is our lightest freestanding tent at 2lbs 13oz.
 It's our statement piece saying you don't need to sacrifice strength, features, or durability to make an ultralight freestanding tent.